Core Concepts

 }

-The Page trait requires the implementation of a render method that returns a RenderResult.
+The Route trait requires the implementation of a render method that returns any types that can be converted into RenderResult.
 This method is called when the page is built and should return the content that will be displayed.
 In most cases, you'll be using a templating library to create HTML content.

 Finally, make sure to register the page in the coronate function for it to be built.